kenchrcum/s3-encryption-gateway/helm/s3-encryption-gateway/README.md

           key: encryption-password
 ```

-In this mode, clients must include credentials in requests:
+In this mode, clients must include credentials in requests via **query parameters only**:
 - Query parameters: `?AWSAccessKeyId=...&AWSSecretAccessKey=...`

-- Or via Authorization header (Signature V4)
+**Important**: AWS Signature V4 (Authorization header) is **NOT supported** when `useClientCredentials` is enabled.
+The signature includes the Host header, which prevents forwarding requests to the backend because the signature was created for the gateway's hostname, not the backend's.

 Requests without valid credentials will be rejected with `AccessDenied`.